Five faculty members have received one of the University of Michigan’s top honors as Distinguished University Professors.

-“Professor Lupia has been hailed as one of the leading political scientists of his generation,” Rackham Graduate School Dean Michael Solomon wrote in his recommendation.
+“Professor Lupia has been hailed as one of the leading political scientists of his generation,” Solomon wrote.
 “He has contributed path-breaking and highly influential research in a wide variety of topics, including electoral behavior, public opinion, direct democracy, legislative organization, institutional design, policy implementation, and the impact of electronic media.”

 • Annemarie Sullivan Palincsar, Ann L. Brown Distinguished University Professor of Education.
 She is also an Arthur F. Thurnau Professor, the Jean and Charles R. Walgreen Jr. Professor of Reading and Literacy, and professor of education, School of Education.

 “Professor Palincsar is a pre-eminent researcher and teacher educator whose seminal contributions include path-breaking work on effective literacy instruction and on student sensemaking and knowledge building, particularly in the context of project-based scientific inquiry,” Solomon wrote.